BenWRees/Summer-Project/README.md

 # Project Title

-This is a Summer Project written in July 2019.
-Further details concerning the code will be posted
+The aim of this Repo is to replicate a simple algebraic system that can expand and simplify polynomials as well as possibly solve polynomials, this will be written in Haskell

 ## Getting Started